 2. A Historical Perspective of the Genre

-Southern Gothic literature became the most popular American literary genre during the 20th century.
+Southern Gothic literature became widely popular American literary genre during the 20th century.

-It was the historical realities and tensions of the post-Civil War South that made it a perfect landscape for the writers to explore dark and brooding Gothic themes.
+It was the historical backdrop of the post-Civil War South that made it a perfect landscape for the writers to explore dark and brooding Gothic themes.

 The Civil War was a grotesque experience for the people of the South.
 It remained in their memories for a very long time.
 That’s why Gothic literature of the South is replete with elements of that grotesqueness.